DanielleLevy/GeneticAlgoritem/README.md

 ## Requirements
-Python 3.x
-matplotlib library
-numpy library
+Files
-tkinter library (usually comes pre-installed with Python) Files genetic_algorithm.py: The main Python script that contains the implementation of the genetic algorithm. enc.txt: The input cipher text that needs to be decrypted. dict.txt: A text file containing a list of English words.
+- enc.txt: The input cipher text that needs to be decrypted.
+- dict.txt: A text file containing a list of English words.
 This is used to evaluate the fitness of the decrypted text.
-Letter_Freq.txt: A text file containing the frequencies of individual English letters.
+- Letter_Freq.txt: A text file containing the frequencies of individual English letters.
-Letter2_Freq.txt: A text file containing the frequencies of letter pairs in English.
+- Letter2_Freq.txt: A text file containing the frequencies of letter pairs in English.

 ## Usage
 Make sure you have Python 3.x and the required libraries installed.